 It does not give you the license to ramble and bore your readers, but it does mean that a “Definitive Guide” that provides comprehensive information on a topic in 2000 words or more, will get more links and shares than a list post of 500 to 700 words.

-4. Study SEO copywriting
+4. Learn SEO copywriting

 You don’t have to become an SEO guru (although that helps), but if, in this day and age, you’re a writer who hasn’t brushed up on her knowledge of keyword research, SEO copywriting and on-page SEO, you’re seriously handicapped, because everyone who does understand these principles has an edge over you.

-5. Promote your post
+5. Promote your blog posts

 As this infographic from Crazy Egg shows, content promotion is as important (if not more) than content creation.
 You could have a great piece of content, but no one will notice if you don’t promote it.